Riga City Council: Since 2020

 Ultimately, in February 2020, after approving the request of the VARAM, the city council headed by Oļegs Burovs was dissolved by the Saeima and the President of Latvia, following three successive council meetings at which a quorum was not obtained and due to the failure to provide autonomous functions of a municipality established in the Waste Management Law.
 Snap elections were announced to be held on 25 April 2020 and an interim administration of three members headed by Edvīns Balševics, State Secretary of the Ministry of Environmental Protection and Regional Development (lv), was appointed on February 25.
 The election was later postponed to 6 June 2020 due to the coronavirus pandemic, and then ultimately to August 29.

-After the elections were won by the alliance of Development/For! and The Progressives, they formed a coalition with Unity, the New Conservative Party and the common list of the National Alliance and the Latvian Association of Regions on 4 September 2020, with Mārtiņš Staķis becoming the main candidate for the office of mayor.
+After the elections were won by the alliance of Development/For! and The Progressives, they formed a coalition with New Unity, The Conservatives and the common list of the National Alliance and the Latvian Association of Regions on 4 September 2020, with Mārtiņš Staķis becoming the main candidate for the office of mayor.
 Harmony and Honor to Serve Riga were joined by the Latvian Russian Union in forming the opposition.
 Staķis was elected mayor on 2 October 2020.
+On March 24, 2022, Mārtiņš Staķis left Development/For! and continued as an independent.
+On December 13, 2022, For Latvia's Development faction decided to stop supporting Mayor Mārtiņš Staķis, leaving his coalition with the support of 34 councilors in council.

+Gradually, in 2023 conflicts began to emerge between Staķis and the Vice-Mayors from the coalition parties.
+Ultimately, due to disagreements and disputes within the coalition regarding the investigation of alleged violations in the management practices and use of funds in the Traffic Department of the Riga City Council, Staķis resigned on July 3, with New Unity-appointed Vice-Mayor Vilnis Ķirsis stepping in as interim mayor.
+After difficult talks between the Progressives and the rest of the coalition, a new coalition was formed with Honor to Serve Riga replacing The Progressives. Ķirsis was selected as mayor on August 18, 2023.